-- 1) Assist the Senior Editor with the decision of the topic, selection of authors and the publication of an annual special issue of Applied Animal Behaviour Science. - 2) As appropriate, help to ensure that appropriate use is made of the annual 6-page allocation in Applied Animal Behaviour Science for non-peer reviewed articles relating to ISAE. - 3) Be coordinator of the Help-with-English scheme.
+- 1. Assist the Senior Editor with the decision of the topic, selection of authors and the publication of an annual special issue of Applied Animal Behaviour Science. - 2.
+As appropriate, help to ensure that appropriate use is made of the annual 6-page allocation in Applied Animal Behaviour Science for nonpeer reviewed articles relating to ISAE. - 3.
+Coordinate the Help-with-English scheme.